Cardiovascular disease is the No. 1 killer of women, resulting 1 in 3 deaths each year, according to the

-Baylor Scott & White Heart and Vascular Hospital - Dallas has earned the 2018 Women's Choice Award as one of America's Best Hospitals for Heart Care by earning women's highest recommendation.
+Baylor Scott & White Heart and Vascular Hospital – Dallas has earned for the second consecutive year the 2019 Women's Choice Award as one of America's Best Hospitals for Heart Care by earning women's highest recommendation.
+The hospital also received the 2019 Women's Choice Award as one of America's Best Hospitals for Patient Safety.
 The Women's Choice Award is the only evidence-based designation that identifies the country's best hospitals based on robust criteria and what women say they want from a hospital.

 Heart attack symptoms vary in men and women, and not all women will experience the same symptoms.
 If you are having a heart attack, you may experience some of the following symptoms.